 1. Hunting and Fishing

 As a child, I remember my dad taking us hunting in the Appalachians with his cherished set of classic Browning rifles that he inherited from his father.
 There’s something about the experience of being out in the wild and observing animals in their natural habitats that sparks a primal feeling that’s hard to forget.
 Likewise, going fishing with dad out on the river or lake was always a favorite pastime as a child.
 Those long periods between catches made for great quality conversations and general introspect.
+Also, other rifles like the Bushmaster ACR can be potentially used for hunting purposes.

 Every young boy should learn how to play at least one sport as a matter of not only building physical strength and wellness but also strengthening the bond with their father.
 Teaching your son(s) how to play your favorite sport is extremely fulfilling as it gives you the sense that you’re passing on the torch to the next generation.
 Giving a child the gifts of athleticism and fitness will encourage them to lead a healthy and productive life during their early adolescence and adulthood.